ZackMason/windows-cpp-guide/README.md

 # Static Databases

-Often times in game development its useful to have static game data, such as for levels and game entities.
+Often times in game development it's useful to have static game data, such as for levels and game entities.
 One common solution for storing this data is to use a file format such as json or yaml, then parse the files at runtime.
-This is a fine solution, however we can leverage C++'s type system and aggregate constructs in order to create a much better solution.
+This works fine, however we can leverage C++'s type system and aggregate constructors in order to create a much better solution.

 ```